 These bursaries have been there Hon.
 Speaker and you know it as you have issued bursaries to your people many years back.
-You cannot be here as the Speaker now to preside over a meeting that it is seeing bursaries issuance been killed.
-We have to take a decision, whatever decision that we will take it has a house, and we have to stand with responsibility as overnighters and representative of the people of Nairobi.
+You cannot be here as the Speaker now to preside over a meeting that it is seeing bursaries issuance being killed.
+We have to take a decision, whatever decision that we will take it as a House, and we have to stand with responsibility as overnighters and representative of the people of Nairobi.

 Hon.
-Speaker, let us all come out even you as the Speaker you also represent a ward.
-The other Speaker, who was here in the morning and promised us he is going to be here in the afternoon to help us get the solution he has to send you to come and sit here today.
+Speaker, let us all come out even you as the Speaker you also represent a Ward.
+The other Speaker, who was here in the morning and promised us he is going to be here in the afternoon to help us get the solution and now he has send you to come and sit here today.
 In fact, we remember forcing you to accept, that we discuss this today.
 Mr. Speaker, the link is missing.